uwdata/mosaic/docs/jupyter/index.md

 * `con`, a DuckDB connection.
 If `None`, the widget will create a connection to an in-memory database.
 * `data`, a dictionary of DataFrames that should be added to the database connection.
 The keys of the dictionary are the table names.

-The widget has a `spec` traitlet that can be used to set the Mosaic specification.
-The widget will automatically update when the specification changes.
-The widget also has a `params` traitlet, which updates automatically with params in the widget.
+A widget has a `spec` traitlet that can be used to set the Mosaic specification.
+A widget automatically updates when the specification changes.
+A widget also has a `params` traitlet, which updates automatically with params in the widget.
 The params are a dictionary from parameter name to the current `value` of the parameter and the `predictate` which can be used as the WHERE clause in a SQL query.

 ## Example